Creative Writing Programme (Online) 2023-2025

-(Online creative writing course.
-Two years.
-One morning per week for 25 weeks per year)
+(Two years.
+One morning or one evening per week for 25 weeks per year)

 The online version of the Creative Writing Programme (CWP) has been developed to allow writers who live abroad or who cannot travel to our programme centres to benefit from this prestigious university level writing programme.
 It has been carefully designed to provide you with support and structure to develop your understanding of the craft of writing.
 Your course tutors will teach you writing techniques, offer you focused written feedback and help you set realistic deadlines.